paalss/ranking-app/README.md

 A little app for ranking your own defined elements, and saving the changes permanently.

 ## Open web page
-This app isn't currently public on the web, so you'll have to fire it up in a localhost server.
-The server must be able to run PHP.
+This app isn't public on the web, so you'll have to fire it up in a localhost server, which can run PHP.

 You can use XAMPP for Windows/Mac to do this.
 See instructions below:

 ### Localhost setup guide with XAMPP Windows/Mac